Comet (film): Plot

-Small snipets of a mobile phone conversation between Dell in NYC and Kimberly in LA are interspersed between the train and Paris flashbacks.
-He hears in her voice that she's being untruthful.
-She confesses she's been on and off texting with Jack, the man she'd briefly dated after their first breakup.
-Upset, Dell is who does the breaking up, claiming to have never loved her, trying to inflict pain.
-Directly afterwards, a nurse calls Dell to inform him that his mother, who he'd saved from nearly fatal liver cancer four years ago, died from a heart attack.
+Some time later, having rekindled their relationship, Dell calls Kimberly from New York City.
+During their phone conversation, she eventually confesses that she has been texting Jack, the man she had briefly dated after their first breakup, over the past month.
+Following a heated argument, Dell breaks up with Kimberly, claiming to have never loved her.
+Shortly afterwards, a nurse calls Dell to inform him that his mother, whom he had saved from a nearly fatal liver cancer four years earlier using an experimental drug, has died from a heart attack.